Sally | Edited by Johanna

 If they won't slash the price, see if they can include any extras, such as free calls or a boosted TV package that includes BT Sport.

 If you fail - try, try and try again

 While unconfirmed, we hear rumours that different staff members have quotas of how many deals they can do.
 Even if not true, it feels like that to many.
 So you may have called the wrong person at the wrong time.
 Calling back a few days later and speaking to someone else may pay dividends.

 Vote with your feet

 If you don't get what you want then you should seriously consider leaving.
-Use our Cheap Broadband guide to find the best one for you.
+Compare broadband, phone and digital TV deals using our Broadband Unbundled tool to find the best one for you.

 Also watch Martin's How to Haggle video for more inspiration.